 A Nile Cruise Really is the Best ‘Bang for your Buck’

 As I mentioned above there were a million Nile cruises to choose from.The one we went on wasn’t the fanciest Nile cruise on the market, but it was definitely one of the nicer ones and much more upscale than a basic felucca (I skipped this option because of the lack of onboard toilets- that was just asking for trouble).
 We did a 5 day, 4-night cruise from Luxor to Aswan on a nice ship with all meals included (except for drinks, which was a bit weird but they were super cheap).
 The main reason we picked this tour was good reviews, the timing worked, and our package included a private guide.
 One professional Egyptologist just for my brother and I. Which sounded a bit crazy but also awesome because we are both ancient Egypt nerds.

 Sounds pretty swank, doesn’t it?
 Especially for someone trying to see Egypt on a budget.
 But guess what?
 We paid $395CAD*, taxes included (~300USD), each for the whole package.
 That’s $79CAD (~60USD) per day for accommodation, transportation, 3 meals, tour entry, and a private guided tour of 2-4 sites each day.
 If that’s not a deal, then I don’t know what is.
 Especially because, in the end, our Nile river cruise actually ended up being cheaper than doing it all on our own.
 Not to mention it was a much more enjoyable experience.

-*We did end up adding on a couple of extra sites, such as Abu Simbel and the Nubian Village, which were an additional cost.
+*We did end up adding on a couple of extra sites, such as Abu Simbel, the light show at Karnak Temple, and the Nubian Village which bumped the prices up a couple hundred each.
 Totally worth it though!

 A Nile Cruise is So Much Easier